MicrosoftDocs/defender-docs/articles/defender-for-cloud/includes/defender-for-containers-enable-plan-gke.md

 ## Deploy the Defender sensor

-To deploy the Defender sensor on your GCP clusters, follow these steps:
+To deploy the Defender sensor on your GCP clusters:

 1. Go to **Microsoft Defender for Cloud** > **Environment settings** > **Add environment** > **Google Cloud Platform**.